Wojtazzzz/ShareQ/README.md

 <p align="center">
  <h1 align="center">ShareQ App</h2>
- <p align="center">Askfm-Clone is an application that allows users to register an account and receive anonymous questions.</p>
+ <p align="center">ShareQ is an application that allows users to register an account and receive anonymous questions.</p>
 </p>

 ### Used Technologies